-- Broil for 6-8 minutes, watching carefully and stirring half way through.
+- Broil for 6-8 minutes (times may vary depending on your oven), watching carefully and stirring half way through.
 You will hear it start to pop and it will start to toast.
 Keep a very close eye in the last half of broiling.
 There should be no moisture left so if necessary lower the oven rack and toast a little longer until it is dry and crispy.

 - When done let cool completely on tray.